JuliaPluto/HypertextLiteral.jl/docs/src/design.md

 # Design

-We are open to suggested improvements.
 This package is implemented according to several design criteria.

 * Operation of interpolated expressions (`$`) should (mostly) mirror what they would do with regular Julia strings, updated with hypertext escaping sensibilities including proper escaping.

+* Speed of construction is critically important.
+This library is intended to be used deep within systems that generate extensive number of very large reports, interactively or in batch.

 * With exception of boolean attributes (which must be removed to be false), input is treated as-is and not otherwise modified.

-* Provide reasonable interpretation for `Dict`, `Vector` and other objects as attributes, element content, or attribute values.
+* Provide reasonable interpretation for `Dict`, `Vector` and other objects as element content, attributes, and attribute values; to ensure the library is predictable, these interpretations should not depend upon namespace, element name, or the attribute name.

+* Since the `style` and `class` attributes are so important in HTML construction, universal interpretations of Julia constructs should make sense to aid these CSS attributes.

+* There should be a discoverable and well documented extension API that permits custom data types to provide their own serialization strategies based upon syntactical context.

+* By default, use of unknown objects is an error.
+However, it should be trivial to permit their usage via Julia method implementation.

 * As much processing (e.g. hypertext lexical analysis) should be done during macro expansion to reduce runtime and to report errors early.
-  Error messages should guide the user towards addressing the problem.

-* There should be an extension API that permits custom data types to provide their own serialization strategies that are not dependent upon the namespace, element name, or attribute name.
+  We'll be slightly slower on interactive use to be fast in batch.

 * Full coverage of HTML syntax or reporting syntax or semantic errors within the HTML content is not a goal.